JeffreyHe101/mybots/README.md

 ![My Image](diagram_fitness.png)

+Fitness Diagram:
+A population size of 5 was chosen with number of generations of 150.
+The fitness level is denoted by the +x position given.
+The higher the better, and the kept children are the ones that go further in the +x direction.

+Mutation:
+50% chance to change a sensor motor for a new child.
+50% chance to add a link on the outside of the current robot for a new child.
+The fitness of child and parent are compared, larger is kept for future iterations.

 Body generation:
 A random amount of links gets generated between 5-15.
 Each link can is randomly chosen to be a sensor with a 50% probability.